mstfatay/univerlist-landing-page-clone/README.md

 # Univerlist Landing Page Clone

-I clonned the landing page of Univerlist.
+I cloned the landing page of Univerlist.
 The original webpage can be reached trough this link [https://univerlist.com].
-I clonned this webpage to practise html, css and JavaScript.
+I cloned this webpage to practise html, css and JavaScript.
 I didn't do any API calls so the page is totally static.

 ## Aspects